Are you sick of sleep walking through your career?

 - The European Journal of Epidemiology found the risk of having a heart attack is 20 percent higher on a Monday.
 You don’t need a medical degree to know why.

-Plus, when you’re sleep walking you aren’t watching out for the signs that your career is in danger from technology, government legislation or changing consumer spending patterns.
-Being awake let’s see that danger coming so you can future proof your career and avoid falling victim to redundancy, retrenchment or irrelevance.
+When you’re sleep walking you aren’t watching out for the signs that your career is in danger from technology, government legislation or changing consumer spending patterns.
+Being awake let’s see what’s coming so you can future proof your career and avoid falling victim to redundancy, retrenchment or irrelevance.

 That’s where I can help

-I’m Karen Schmidt and I’m a career coach who shows people how to wake up and turn their career dream into reality.
-That might mean making some minor adjustments or making a major shift.
+I’m Karen Schmidt and I’m a career coach who shows mid career professionals how to wake up and turn their career dream into reality.
+That might mean making some minor adjustments or doing a major shift.
 The important thing is you make decisions based on what’s right for you, not just follow the crowd.

 I have over 30 years experience working in Human Resources and Corporate Training with 20 of those years spent self employed as a speaker, facilitator and coach.